ryan-mcclue/ryan-mcclue/src/knowledge.md

 high impedence is floating as no good path for current to flow. have tri-state GPIOs for multi-bus controllers, i.e. all but one floating so as to not create short circuit.

-malloc and printf are not reentrant coroutine is function that can be suspended at any point, and resume later
+malloc and printf are not reentrant (not prefixed with _r) rentrant functions add to .data section as require rentrancy structs coroutine is function that can be suspended at any point, and resume later

 Resistance is purely electric opposition to current flow.